Research helps improve lives by tackling problems like PTSD. Research allows us to:

 Description: This is a VA-funded project based at the VA Connecticut Healthcare System in West Haven, CT.
-The target sample is 1200 separated OEF/OIF Veterans from all 50 states, and it involves a telephone interview every 3 months for one year.
+The target sample is 1200 separated OEF/OIF Veterans from all 50 states, and it involves a telephone interview every three months for one year.
 Veterans are compensated up to $250 for their time.
 All calls are confidential.

 Principal Investigator: Rani Hoff, PhD

 Description: This DOD-funded study is based at the VA Pacific Islands Healthcare System in Honolulu, HI.
-The study team is looking for female Veterans, Reserve and National Guard service members on Oahu, Maui and Hawaii Island who have experienced trauma during their military service which has resulted in PTSD.
+The study team is looking for female Veterans, and Reserve and National Guard service members on Oahu, Maui, and Hawaii Island who have experienced trauma during their military service, which has resulted in PTSD.
 The purpose of the study is to test the effectiveness of Cognitive Processing Therapy (CPT) when used through video teleconferencing.
 CPT is a proven cognitive behavioral therapy that focuses on thoughts and feelings.
 In this study, there are twelve, 75-minute individual therapy sessions occurring once a week for twelve weeks or twice a week for six weeks.
 Study participants can be compensated up to $430 for their expenses.

 Principal Investigator: Leslie Morland, PsyD, (808) 566-1934